5 Best VPNs for Virgin Media — Tested & Working in 2024

 You can also buy an already pre-configured router if your VPN offers one.
-That way, you don’t need to configure anything — just plug the router onto your network and you’re all set.
+That way, you don’t need to configure anything — just plug the router into your network, and you’re all set.
 I recommend getting one of ExpressVPN’s pre-configured routers.
-This VPN is one of the rare ones that also come with a router app to make it easier for you to change locations.
+This VPN is one of the rare ones that also comes with a router app to make it easier for you to change servers.

 FAQs on VPNs for Virgin Media